lazymeadow/gorilla-groove/backend/README.md

 You may, however, add your own user.
 The first way is to add it directly to the `user` DB table.
 The password will need to be encoded with BCrypt

-However it is recommended to log in with the "dude" user and create any additional users through the UI
+However, it is recommended to log in with the "dude" user and create any additional users through the UI

 (See the README in the UI directory for how to set it up)